This post may contain affiliate links, please see my disclosure policy to learn more.

 Grilling corn in foil is relatively easy and the prep work is minimal.
-There is no need to soak the corn, just shuck and clean corn and then wrap in aluminum foil.
-If you like you can add butter and seasoning to the corn inside the foil before sealing tightly.
-Wrap each ear of corn with a large sheet of heavy duty foil making sure all sides are covered.
-Foil acts like the husk and traps the steam inside the corn which keeps the ears from drying out while cooking.
+There is no need to soak the corn, just shuck and clean corn and then wrap it in aluminum foil.
+If you like you can add butter and seasoning to the corn inside the foil before sealing it tightly.
+Wrap each ear of corn with a large sheet of heavy-duty foil making sure all sides are covered.
+The foil acts like the husk and traps the steam inside the corn which keeps the ears from drying out while cooking.

 Straight on the Grill

 This is the quickest and easiest method and is the method featured in the recipe card below.
 Shuck and clean the corn, no soaking necessary.
 Preheat the grill to medium-high heat, place the shucked corn on the grill, and turn every couple minutes until hot, tender, and lightly charred all over.

 This method should only take 10 to 15 minutes depending on your grill and temperature settings.
 Corn cooked directly on the grill will lose some moisture due to the direct heat.
 To prevent the corn from becoming dried out or chewy, do not overcook them.

 Keep it simple and serve with butter, salt, and pepper, or add your favorite toppings and enjoy.